 Our school community is important to us but so is our community link with our local West Hove, with the broader Brighton and Hove community and with our global community.
 We are blessed with a variety of church links, particularly with the parishes we are based in: Bishop Hannington and St Peter's.

 Through 'Generation Games' our nine and ten year-olds meet with the older guests from our families and church communities in order to build relationships: spending time together, playing games and chatting.
-We are just beginning to build links with two local care homes, Glentworth House and Fairdene Lodge, through the Martlet's Hospice project 'You Are Never Alone'.
-Our aim is to build a relationship between their residents and our children as we communicate through letters, cards, favourite poems shared, film clips of children singing and messages wishing their elderly community well, especially in this time of isolation and confusing changes.
-We look forward to receiving their replies and building up a regular communication between the old and young in our local community.
+We have built links with two local care homes, Glentworth House and Fairdene Lodge, through the Martlet's Hospice project 'You Are Never Alone'.
+Our aim is to build a relationship between their residents and our children as we communicate through letters, cards, favourite poems shared, film clips of children singing and messages wishing their elderly community well.
+Our Year 5 children now visit the Glentworth residents just before Christmas and Easter.
+It is an invaluable experience for both the residents and the children as they build relationships, share memories, sing songs and share time together.
+We look forward to receiving their cards and replies, building up a regular communication between the old and young in our local community.

 Every year, as a community we support others where we can.
 At harvest time, we donate food and money to our local food bank (Hangleton and West Blatchington) and charity Off the Fence, who support so many vulnerable people in Brighton and Hove.
 Before Christmas, we give shoebox gifts to vulnerable communities across Eastern Europe through a local charity Blythswood Care.